For the 2020/21 school year we received 16 Scholarship Applications; this is the most we’ve ever received.

 Marlena Kot received the Wendy Landwehr Memorial Scholarship last year.
 This scholarship is funded by Martin Landwehr who has the responsibility for the selection of the awardee.
 The AHGC Scholarship Committee assists with the administration of the scholarship.

 This will be the second year Marlena has received an Arlington Heights Garden Club scholarship.
 Marlena graduated from the John Hersey High School in 2019 with a 4.45/3.83 GPA.
 She is studying Engineering Physics at the University of Michigan – Ann Arbor and had a 3.34 GPA as a freshman.

 It was a challenging year for Marlena.
 She had some difficulties transitioning from high school to college and it was a shock having to leave her dorm in the middle of the semester to study online from home.
 After just getting established with classes and organizations, she was uprooted to study at home without direct association with instructors and the personal contact of working with her new friends and school groups.

 This disruption assisted her in thinking about her major; she chose to continue learning about the environment instead of striking out into a new endeavor.
 The Engineering Physics major she chose provides her with an opportunity to pursue her love of physics and select additional classes centered on the environment but from a variety of engineering perspectives.

-Her high school AP credits allows her to satisfy the usual freshman classes and start right into her sophomore classes.
-This can be an advantage by not having to take the usual beginning class but throws her right into the more stressful second year classes with more advanced student competition.
+Her high school AP credits allowed her to satisfy the usual freshman classes and start in her sophomore classes.
+This can be an advantage by not having to take the usual beginning class but threw her right into the more stressful second year classes with more advanced student competition.

 Ashley Roscoe, Arlington Heights, IL